cartesi/docs/docs/machine/host/cmdline.md

 The command-line option `--append-rom-bootargs=<string>` can be used to append any `<string>` to the kernel command-line.
 A detailed description of all kernel command-line parameters is beyond the scope of this document.
 Please refer to the appropriate [section of the kernel documentation](https://www.kernel.org/doc/html/v5.5/admin-guide/kernel-parameters.html).
-As an example, to prevent clutter in the console, the `cartesi-machine` utility automatically adds the `quiet` option to the kernel command-line, disabling most log messges.
+As an example, to prevent clutter in the console, the `cartesi-machine` utility automatically adds the `quiet` option to the kernel command-line, disabling most log messages.
 To override this setting and see more of the log messages output to console, use the `loglevel=<n>` parameter.
 ```bash
 playground:~$ cartesi-machine --append-rom-bootargs="loglevel=8"